-> - Horse ownership is expensive. f you can’t afford to purchase a horse, think about whether you can afford the first vet bill for an accident or illness…because they happen.
+- Horse ownership is expensive.
+If our adoption fees make you squeamish, think about whether you can afford the first vet bill for an accident or illness…because they happen.
 Plan to spend between $2,400 and $3,876 per horse, per year.
 And that’s for a healthy horse!
 You’re looking at $200 to $325 per month, per horse.
 While Swingin’ D has covered much of that cost for the first year, you need to think about every year after.

 Swingin’ D Horses are Good to Go